avacariu/rust-oath/README.md

 This data type leads us to question length limitation: 19 symbols.
 Number must fit u64.
 For default challenge format (N08) it is more that enough.

-**NOTE:** SHA2 doesn't work for TOTP and HOTP.
-Only SHA1 works.
-Why?
-I haven't been able to figure that out.
-It might be an issue in the `rust-crypto` library, but I haven't been able to spot it.
-Digests are used interchangeably in my code, same as in the `rust-crypto` HMAC code, so I don't know what's going on.

 **PRs are more than welcome!** I'm not using Rust much these days, so I don't notice if anything in this code breaks.
 If you send me a PR, I'll do my best to merge it quickly.